Skip to main content

 }

-After compiling with gcc, we can run and visualize digital clock drift.
-For every second on the drifting clock, despite the program claiming a single unitary second has passed, we find from our precise clock, that, in fact, much more time has elapsed.
-And the difference compounds quite fast:
+After compiling with gcc, we can run and visualize a small scale digital clock drift.
+For every second on the regular, less accurate clock, we see from our precise clock, that, in fact, slightly more time has elapsed.
+And the difference compounds quite fast.